 The employee is entitled to ten days off after the birth of their child, as a part of the exceptional leaves for family events.

-The employee is entitled to exceptional leaves for family events within the limit of ten days per year:
+The employee is entitled to exceptional leave for family events within the limit of ten days per year:

 Employers contribute 5% to Sickness and Maternity Insurance, while the employee contributes 1%.